-UNITS MAXIMUM Transferable Units RESIDENCY REQUIREMENTS (UNITS) BACHELOR OF ARTS - one-year degree completion for students v vho have earned an A.A.
+UNITS MAXIMUM Transferable Units RESIDENCY REQUIREMENTS (UNITS) BACHELOR OF ARTS - one-year degree completion for students who have earned an A.A.
 Degree and an A.A.
-Advanced Study Deg ree from FIDM B.A.
-PROFESSIONAL STUDIES 46 16 30 BACHELOR OF SCIENCE - two-year degree completion for students who have earned an A.A.
-Degree from FIDM in a related discipline B.S.
+Advanced Study Degree from FIDM B.A.
+PROFESSIONAL STUDIES 46 16 30 BACHELOR OF SCIENCE - two-year degree completion for studen its who have earned an A.A.
+Degi ree from FIDM in a related discip oline B.S.
 APPAREL TECHNICAL DESIGN 91 46 45 B.S.
-BUSINESS MANAGEMENT 91 46 45 MASTER OF BUSINESS ADMINISTRATION - for students who have earned a FIDM degree and hold a Bachelor's Degree from an accredited college/university M.B.A.
+BUSINESS MANAGEMENT +:- 91 46 45 BACHELOR'S DEGREES - for qualified transfer students B.A.
+CREATIVE INDUSTRY STUDIES 181 varies 54 OTHER TRANSFER-QUALIFIED BACHELOR'S DEGREES 181 108 73 MASTER OF BUSINESS ADMINISTRATION - requires a Bachelor's Degree from FIDM or an accredited college/university in which the language of instruction is English M.B.A.
 BUSINESS ADMINISTRATION 61 15 46

-FIDM is accredited by WASC Senior College and University Commission. \ All FIDM Art & Design majors are accredited by NASAD
+\ All FIDM Art & Design majors are accredited by NASAD